disarm-platform/disarm-docker/README.md

 Set `SHEETS_URL` to a csv file formatted for douma-api usage.
 Set `APP_URL` to the url for the app.
 I.e. `app.disarm.io`.
 Set `API_URL` to the url for the api.
 I.e. `api.disarm.io`.
+Set `SSL_EMAIL` to a valid email address.
+The email is used for Let's Encrypt.

 Run `docker-compose up`.